-No Date Category Description and cause of breach Possible effect of breach and wider implications Reaction of relevant parties to the breach Reported/Not reported (with justification if not reported) and dates Colour Rating Outcome of report and/or investigations Outstanding actions Comments 5 Oct- 21 Administration Minutes Failure to publish Committee and Board meeting Minutes Without minutes any decisions made are not recorded and so have no legal basis.
+Number 5 Date Oct 21 Category Administration - Minutes Description and cause Failure to publish Committee and Board meeting Minutes.
+Possible effect and wider implications Without minutes any decisions made are not recorded and so have no legal basis.
 Any actions taken as a result of those decisions have no legal authority.
-There is no public access to decisions taken, preventing openness and challenge.
-The matter was discussed at the meeting on 14 September 2021.
+There is no public access to decisions taken, preventing openness and challenge Reaction The matter was discussed at the meeting on 14 September 2021.
 Democratic Services have been experiencing resourcing issues and backlogs of all Council Committee meeting minutes have arisen.
 The team are now fully resourced and will be trying to catch up on the backlog and produce future minutes in a more timely fashion moving forward.
-Members requested that officers look into sourcing external minuting provision in respect of Pension Meetings to safeguard Fund business Officers have designated the breach as amber in line with TPR guidance.
+Members requested that officers look into sourcing external minuting provision in respect of Pension Meetings to safeguard Fund business.
+Reported / Not reported Officers had designated the breach as amber in line with TPR guidance.
 Whilst there is an impact on the administration of the Fund, action has been taken to resolve the issue.
-The Monitoring Officer has advised that the matter should be reported to the TPR which has been done by the Chairs of the Board and Committee Democratic Services are now adequately resourced and are producing the minutes themselves.
-All outstanding draft Committee minutes have been published and will be included on the agenda for the 11 October 2022 meeting for consideration and approval.
-The three outstanding draft Board minutes have been published and approved by the Board Feedback has been received following referral of the matter to the TPR.
+The Monitoring Officer has advised that the matter should be reported to the TPR which was done by the Chairs of the Board and Committee.
+The Committee decided in their meeting of 14 March 2023 to change the designation to green.
+Colour rating Outcome of report / investigation Democratic Services are now adequately resourced and are producing the minutes themselves.
+All outstanding draft Committee minutes have been published and agreed.
+The three outstanding draft Board minutes have been published and approved by the Board Outstanding actions Comments Feedback has been received following referral of the matter to the TPR.
 They expect processes to be put into place to produce minutes in a timely manner and for them to be reviewed and approved promptly.
-These matters have been addressed.

-There is a named clerk who produces and circulates draft minutes shortly after each meeting.
-These are then entered onto the agenda for the next meeting.
-The Governance Team have created a log to record when each set of minutes has been approved.
-At their meeting on 14 March the Committee agreed to change the rating of this Breach to Green. -- -- -- -- -- --
+These matters have been addressed There is a named clerk who produces and circulates draft minutes shortly after each meeting.
+These are then entered onto the

+agenda for the next meeting.
+The Governance

+Team have created a log to record when each

+set of minutes has been approved.
+At their

+meeting on 14 March the Committee agreed to

+change the rating of this Breach to Green.